anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ```

 #### Wait
-The wait command waits for x amount of time
+The Wait command can be used to stall the execution for a finite amount of time inputted

 ```
 {